mddilley/wagger-react-native/README.md

 - React Native
 - React Native Router Flux for navigation
+- Apollo Client for data queries and mutations
 - AWS Cognito and Amplify for authorization and authentication
 - AWS Lambda for data events
 - Magnus UI for building the UI